matthew-setiawan/Analogue-Music-Synthesizer/report/timing_analysis.md

  </p>
 </p>

+From this, we discovered that the overall RAM used was determined to be 18% while the flash memory utilized was determined as a total of 210 kb as obtained from the FREERTOS operating system.
+This is indicative that the RAM utiliation is relatively low suggesting that the CPU can handle the tasks in a relatively reliable and efficient manner.
+While we can see that the flash memory is relatively high from figure below, it shows that there is still sufficient space to implement and develop new code if necessary to improve the system.
+Additionally, the analysis supports that the overall code is likely threadsafe and functional as there are no warnings or defects shown by the analysis when conducting a system inspect on the main.cpp code (defects reported exist due to external libraries present in the system and aren't indicative of faulty or broken code).

-## 3.4 Real World Timing Statistics
+## 3.4 EXTRA TASK: Real World Timing Statistics

 When the real-time operating system is running, we decided to consider a realistic operation of the CAN\_TX\_TASK and CAN\_RX\_TASK rather than disabling mailboxes for simplifications.
-It is also realistic to have all tasks running simultaneously.
-We hence conducted an analysis by enabling CAN mailboxes and then simply timing the rest of the tasks in the scheduler.
+It is also realistic to have all tasks running simultaneously to examine which take the longest duration and consider hardware constraints.
+We hence conducted an analysis by enabling CAN mailboxes and then simply timed the rest of the tasks in the scheduler.
 After carrying out the FreeRTOS task utilization analysis the following ratios were determined for the percentage of time that the tasks ran.

 <p align="center">